Lawrence - Smith - Jeffcoat

 Even into the 1900's Adams & York County Pennsylvania residents spoke a form of German while English was slow in becoming the main language.
 During the Second World War many German POW's were sent to this area.
 It wasn't uncommon that these Germans stayed, married and raised families in the area.

-This site is tribute to our early Adams County ancestors as we try to identify pictures and relationships.
+This site is tribute to our early ancestors as we try to identify pictures and relationships.

-Please visit our friends who have much more history and artifacts from the families who settled in and around Adams County Pennsylvania.
+Please visit our friends who have much more history and artifacts from the families who settled in and around Adams York and Cambria County's and Pennsylvania.

 The Bonneauville Museum